New Valley Governorate

-New Valley (or El Wadi El Gedid (محافظة الوادي الجديد /arz/, Muḥāfaẓah al Wādī al Jadīd)) is a governorate of Egypt.
+New Valley, or El Wadi El Gedid (محافظة الوادي الجديد, /arz/), is a governorate of Egypt.
 It is in the southwestern part of the country, in the south of Egypt Western Desert (part of the Sahara Desert), between the Nile, northern Sudan, and southeastern Libya.

 Comprising roughly half of Egypt's area, this governorate is the country's largest and most sparsely populated, and one of the largest country subdivisions in the world.
 The capital is Kharga.
 New Valley Governorate is named after the New Valley Project, which aims to irrigate parts of the Western Desert.

 Municipal divisions

 The governorate is divided into municipal divisions with a total estimated population, as of January 2024, at 270,854.
 In the case of New Valley governorate, there is one kism with urban and rural parts, and four marakiz.